TimurSalakhetdinov/Applied-Statistical-Analysis/2. Python 2/final_report.md

 Based on the analysis, we observed several key insights:

-1. **Color Trends**: Certain colors are more common among bricks, which may indicate popularity or preference in design.
+1. **Color Trends**: Certain colours are more common among bricks, which may indicate popularity or preference in design.
 2. **Shape Variety**: A few shapes, like cuboids and rectangles, dominate the dataset, suggesting they are the most commonly used.
 3. **Units by Type**: The units distribution varies across different types, potentially reflecting variations in brick sets or packages.
 4. **Age Group Specificity**: The age groups provide insight into which bricks are intended for which age ranges, supporting targeted marketing or design decisions.